 That’s due in large part to this companion certificate, which can easily net you $300 or more in value every single year.
 You’ll get the benefit after your first full year with the card.
 But there are other perks to the card, too.

 Starting on January 30, 2020, the card will offer 3x SkyMiles per dollar spent at both hotels and on Delta purchases.
 It will also earn 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
 You’ll also get a $100 credit for either Global Entry or TSA PreCheck once every four years.

 Thrifty Tip #3: Confused about the difference between SkyMiles and MQMs?
 Read our guide to learn about using SkyMiles and earning Delta status.

-Click Here to learn more about the Platinum Delta SkyMiles Card.
+Click Here to learn more about the Platinum Delta SkyMiles Card from American Express.

 If you fly with Delta even a few times a year, the $195 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
-The companion certificate is a fantastic card benefit for Delta fliers and can be quite valuable when used right.
+Even though the annual fee increases to $250 on January 30, 2020, the companion certificate is a fantastic card benefit for Delta fliers and can be quite valuable when used right.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.